biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 Custom option types for files and directories
 ---------------------------------------------
-When defining options for input or output files or directories, you should use the qcli custom option types.
+When defining options for input or output files or directories, you should use the pyqi custom option types.
 These standardize error handling in the case of input files which don't exist or aren't readable, or output files are passed which already exist.
 These custom option types are:

 * ``existing_path`` : Specify a path to a directory or file.
 Path must exist or an error is raised.